hmfast/hmfast/docs/source/installation.rst

 2. **Import the package and begin:**

    You may now import the package.
-   Since the emulators are large, ``hmfast`` will download them at import if they do not already exist.
+   ``hmfast`` relies on pre-trained cosmological emulators to quickly compute halo model quantities.

+   Because these emulator files are too large to include in the package distribution, they will be automatically downloaded the first time you import ``hmfast`` if they are not already present.

-   By default, they will be downloaded to ~/hmfast_data.
+   By default, they are stored in ``~/hmfast_data``.

-   If you wish to change this, simply uncomment the first two lines below and set your desired path.
+   If you want to use a different location for these files, simply uncomment the first two lines below and set your preferred path.

    .. code-block:: python